 WHAT WE DO

-We are a community action organization that empowers families for child-centered advocacy amid fostering and adoption challenges.
+We are a child advocacy organization that increases awareness of child maltreatment, mobilizes communities, and empowers child-centered advocacy amid fostering and adoption challenges.

 "There is no power for change greater than a community

 Victimized Children Need Safety.
 In the U.S., almost 8 million official reports of abuse and neglect are made every single year.
 Despite a 32% increase in abuse reports and a 14% rise in child fatalities since 2010, there is a 5% decrease in children coming into protective care.
 78% of the 678,000 verified victims of abuse don’t receive protective services because of a lack of frontline families to care for them!

 Lack of Frontline Families.
 A lack of frontline families puts investigators in an unimaginable predicament, it is the top need cited by child welfare professionals nationwide.
 As a result, children are often not removed until many reports have occurred.
 Once removed, if a home is not available, children are placed in shelters or group homes.